The Donald F. McHenry Global Public Service Fellows Program

 Q: Can I apply to the fellowship if I start in the spring semester?

 A: The McHenry Fellows Program scholarship will not be available to students starting their studies in the spring semester of the academic year.
-The Program begins only in the fall of academic year 2020-21.
+The Program begins only in the fall of academic year 2021-22.
 It includes a McHenry Fellowship mandatory core course that builds successively upon professional skills introduced as the course progresses.
-By starting graduate studies in the Spring of 2021, students would miss nearly half of the mandatory McHenry course, and that would defeat a key objective of the fellowship.program Students should consult with the leadership of the MAAS program that granted them their deferrals to determine when they could begin studies in a fall semester.
+By starting graduate studies in the Spring of 2022, students would miss nearly half of the mandatory McHenry course, and that would defeat a key objective of the fellowship.program Students should consult with the leadership of the master program that granted them their deferrals to determine when they could begin studies in a fall semester.
 They should then apply to compete for the McHenry Fellows Program for that fall semester.

 Q: I encountered some technical difficulties to apply online.
 What should I do?